Mechanics

 Here's what you're coding with

-When you're using the client editor, the main object to code against is found at window.api
+When you're using the client editor, the main object to code against is found at api

 .

-Some functions run locally and have no costs.
-Other functions are sent to the server and so have a cost or delay associated with them.
-Any function that is a server command might silently fail: your code will continue to run, but the command will not be accepted by the server.
+Functions take time to run and so have a cost or delay associated with them.
+Any function that is a server command might be rejected: your code will continue to run, but the command will not be accepted by the server.

 Make sure your code handles this gracefully.